top of page

 Why Divorce Doesn’t Exist in Maasai Marriage Customs

 Did you know that the Maasai cannot divorce?
-That’s because Maasai marriage isn’t just a personal relationship — it’s a lifelong social contract, a binding alliance between families that cannot simply be undone.
+That is because Maasai marriage is not just a personal relationship, it is a lifelong social contract and a binding alliance between families that cannot simply be undone.
 Once bridewealth is paid, the marriage is sealed forever in the eyes of the community and the two families involved.

-Understanding why do Maasai men marry multiple wives helps us see that marriage in Maasai culture and customs is deeply tied to family alliances, economic stability, and social cohesion — making divorce not just rare but culturally nonexistent.
+Understanding why Maasai men marry multiple wives helps us see that marriage in Maasai culture and customs is deeply tied to family alliances, economic stability and social cohesion, making divorce not just rare but culturally nonexistent.

-But life isn’t always perfect.
+But life is not always perfect.
 Just like in any marriage, challenges arise.
 Minor disagreements are part of daily life, but what happens when things go truly wrong?
-In the Maasai community, when a marriage becomes unbearable—especially in cases of serious issues like domestic violence—women are not entirely without options.
+In the Maasai community, when a marriage becomes unbearable, especially in cases of serious issues like domestic violence, women are not entirely without options.
 A wife can choose to leave her husband’s home and return to her parents.
 This step is culturally accepted, though not taken lightly.

-In Maasai society, marriage is more than love or romance — it’s about kinship, obligation, and survival.
+In Maasai society, marriage is more than love or romance.
+It is about kinship, obligation and survival.
 Divorce may not exist as a concept, but resilience is woven into every family’s story.

 How Do Maasai Co-Wives Live Together?